michaelshiloh/robotaPsyche/weeklySchedule.md

 	- Except for February 7 we will only have a reading
 - Wednesday: One presentation

+Guidelines for presentations:
+- About 15 minutes long
+- Must include discussion points or questions
+- Following the presentation will be about 5 minutes of discussion
+- Schedule for presentations is [here](studentPresentations.md)
+	- Each pair of presenters will be added 2 weeks before they are due to speak

 #### Reading Assignment Due February 7

 - Introduction and the first story (Robbie) in [*I, Robot*](https://github.com/michaelshiloh/resourcesForClasses/blob/master/doc/I_Robot.pdf) by Isaac Asimov